 An advantage of the color distribution method is that it not is sensitive to a small overall motion, i.e. you can hold the iPhone by hand if you hold it reasonably still.
 Another advantage is that it is fairly fast, which means that it can be run on a smartphone 60 times/s while recording video.
 It is also independent of which type of object that is measured and what direction it is taking.

 A disadvantage is that it reacts to all kinds of changes, for example, shift in the light.
 This becomes especially pronounced in water sports like swimming, rowing and kayaking, where glitter in moving water can trigger the detection.
 Another case is that some lamps like LED has a light that flickers faster than the eye can see, but that the camera will react to.
-It also works best when the measured object contrasts against the background, black bike tires against black asphalt is not easily detected.
+It also works best when the measured object contrasts against the background, for example are black bike tires against black asphalt not easily detected.

 I also want to emphasize that Video Finish was designed to complement Photo Finish in cases where the finish is spread out and where you usually can stand fairly close by.
 Applying it to distant or spread-out finish lines is not optimal.